Cell Ranger6.0 (latest), printed on 03/07/2021

 LungTumorGEX file that you either downloaded from the previous

-The icon signals that you can filter clonotypes in that file by cluster, and use Comparison Mode to compare clonotypes between gene expression clusters.
+The icon signals that you can filter clonotypes in that file by cluster.

 Select the Cluster option from the Filter By field below the clonotype list.
 Type 'CD8' in the Enter Cluster Name box.
 The CD8+ Cytotoxic T Cells cluster appears from the autocomplete list.
 Select it to limit the clonotype list to cells in that cluster.
 Clicking on each chain in the list shows you the mutations (vertical lines) against the combined V(D)J reference for the chain.